ltaylorwarren/pam/README.md

 ```

 ## Optional configuration
 This is not needed to use PAM, its entirely optional.
-Make sure to put it after your PAM activation/include.
+If you use it, put it after your PAM activation/include.
 ```ini
 [pam]
 # clearance between print area and mesh area in mm, default = 0.